BaileyUhl/depot-dogs/README.md

-# Depot Dogs: A Website Dedicated to Home Depot Hot Dots
+# Depot Dogs: A Website Dedicated to Home Depot Hot Dogs

 The website includes:
 -A description of the site